AchimPieters/homekit-thermostat/README.md

 #### Thermometer
 For the temperature measuring, this project uses a [SHT-40](https://www.laskakit.cz/en/laskakit-sht40-senzor-teploty-a-vlhkosti-vzduchu/) sensor.
-It communicates with the ESP32 via I2C and measures the current temperature and humidity every 10 minutes.
+It communicates with the ESP32 via I2C and measures the current temperature and humidity every minute.

 | SHT-40 | ESP32 |
 | --- | ---- |